MatthewLM/cbitcoin/README.md

 	 */
 	int someFunc(int someParam);

-It may be that other elements are documented and should be documented in a similar fashion.
+It may be that other elements are documented and should be documented in a similar fashion and please leave helpful comments in the source code.

 Thank You!
 ==========